 - Pertain to illegal activity such as prostitution, gambling, or another crime

 - Be signed by a minor or another person deemed mentally incompetent to enter a contract

 - Depend on the occurrence of an impossible event or feat

 - Restrain someone from performing certain legal activities such as working or choosing a spouse

 What to Do If a Contract Is Void or Voidable

 Consult a contract lawyer before agreeing to any written or oral contract.
 He or she can help make sure the contract in question is neither void or voidable.
 If you do end up as a party to a voidable or void contract, the first step is usually to request an official analysis by the court.
 This can help you determine whether the contract would be legally enforced and whether you are eligible for damages, such as in the case of a breach of contract.

 If your contract is voided, you should keep copies of all relevant documents as well as bills, receipts, and other supporting paperwork.
 These documents will provide important evidence if you sue for damages incurred from a void or voidable contract.

 If you need help with determining whether a contract is voidable or void, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.